 Because it’s no longer difficult for communications departments to make videos, and because expectations for more video content are great, there is a temptation to relax the oversight and careful thinking that was necessary with bigger productions and price tags.

 In the quest to make viral videos, some schools focus on cool or funny, leaving their brands and key messaging behind.
 Never sacrifice strategy for style.
 Production values and cleverness are not enough to achieve your goals.
 Yes, you want to give your audience a video that is highly watchable.
 But when your audience gives you their attention, show your appreciation by making your message compelling and relevant.
-And never forget you are trying to change minds, move hearts, and/or open wallets.
+And never forget that you are trying to change minds, move hearts, and/or open wallets.
 For a real return on your investment of resources, you have to weave together creativity and strategy.

 Start by clarifying your target – who are you trying to reach?
 Where do your institution’s interests and your audience’s interests intersect?
-What do you want them to feel and do after seeing your video?
+What do you want them to feel and do after seeing your brand films?
 Hone your goals.
 Trying to pack too much into a video clutters it and lessens its impact.
 With targeted goals in mind, identify key themes and messages.
 Discuss specific ways to effectively visualize these messages so they are interwoven into the fabric of your video’s story.

 Remember that music is the secret ingredient in any video.
 Understanding when to use it and when not to use it is essential because music is one of the quickest ways to develop the right feeling.
 Properly used it can underscore and support your strategy..

 “Cast” your video with the students, faculty, alumni, and school leaders whose personal experiences will strike emotional chords in others.
 Videos for colleges and universities are often intended to inspire and motivate.
 Don’t try to make real people – your students, faculty, and alumni – become convincing actors.
 When subjects look uncomfortable on screen, they make the viewer uncomfortable as well.
 “We warm people up before filming them,” says Jon.
-“We also try to avoid giving them interview questions or a script in
+“We also try to avoid giving them interview questions or a script in advance.”

 - What does video do well?